Michael enjoys researching and writing about topics like health, nutrition, and business.

 The McHeart, McTripe, and McScaldedStomach just don't have the same ring, do they?
 Unfortunately, all three of those names would be more accurate than "the McRib."

 3. Weird McRib Ingredients Are Used in Yoga Mats and Shoes

-The sandwich has around 70 different ingredients and one that is particularly worrisome.
+The sandwich contains around 70 different ingredients, including one that is particularly worrisome.
 That ingredient is a food additive called azodicarbonamide.
 This means that McAzodicarbonamide is also a more accurate name for the sandwich.
-Azodicarbonamide is a flour-bleaching agent which, when not finding itself in McRib buns, inhabits gym mats, yoga mats, and the soles of shoes.
+Azodicarbonamide is a flour-bleaching agent that, when not used in McRib buns, inhabits gym mats, yoga mats, and the soles of shoes.
 Yum!

 Azodicarbonamide is banned in Australia and Europe and is considered by England's Health and Safety Executive to be a respiratory sensitizer, possibly contributing to asthma through occupational exposure.
 The sandwich also contains ammonium sulfate and polysorbate 80.

-The Humane Society of the United States has filed a complaint with the Security and Exchange Commission over the treatment of their animals, claiming they made false claims about their animal welfare initiatives, as well as their environmental initiatives.
+In 2021, the Humane Society of the United States filed a lawsuit against Smithfield Foods over the treatment of their animals, asserting that they made false claims about their environmental and animal welfare initiatives.

 5. McRibs Are Available Year-Round in Germany

 Finally, here's one for those of you who aren't put off by poor nutrition facts, gross ingredients, or the inhumane treatment of animals and still say, "Give me a McRib before they disappear from the McDonald's menu again!"